dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 To test this implementation the following scenario is considered: A simple node.js application is deployed with an Virtual Machine running within the Domain of OpenStack.
 This Virtual Machine has a block storage attached to it through an OpenStack Volume.
 The node.js also makes use of the Object Storage provided by OpenStack Swift.

-Based on the performance the decision is made to trigger a relocation to a Cloud provider which uses SmartOS as an Hypervisor.
+Based on the performance of the Hypervisors the decision is made to trigger a relocation to a Cloud provider which uses SmartOS as an Hypervisor.
+After relocation the VM will be running on the SmartOS platform.
+The data within the block storage will be relocated whereas the data in the object storage will stay where it is.
+This will demonstrate that the Service topology of the service can change after the relocation.
+This change in topology although is done automatically.
+The service topology before and after relocation is shown in the following diagram:

 ![Service before and after relocation][]

 [Service before and after relocation]: img/vm_before_after.png "The VM before and after relocation" width=200px

-After relocation the service should be composed out of an Virtual Machine running the node.js application.
-The application will still use the OpenStack Swift Object storage.
-But the attached block storage will be relocated with the Virtual Machine.

 The decision for this service topology after relocation is made by the CloudConduit.
 So in overall to be able to relocate this simple node.js application the following Migrators need to be placed on the Viaduct:

- * OpenStack to SmartOS image converter (Hypervisor level) -- Snapshots an KVM image within Glance (through OCCI) and copies it to the target platform.
+ * OpenStack to SmartOS image converter (Hypervisor level) -- Snapshots an KVM image within OpenStack Glance and copies it to the target platform.
 Converts the image format in between.
- * Relocator for the OpenStack block storage to be put within the VM at SmartOS -- Copies the data within the OpenStack Volume to the VM into a directory (which needs to be provisioned at this stage).
+ * Relocator for the OpenStack block storage.
+Will copy the data from the block storage device in OpenStack cinder onto the Filesystem of the VM running on KVM in SmartOS (which needs to be provisioned at this stage).
- * Reconfiguration of the node.js application based on regex and a configuration file.
-Change paths for interpreters, and any network configuration needed (IP of OpenStack Swift).
+ * Reconfiguration of the node.js application's configuration file based on regular expressions.
+Change paths for node.js interpreter, and network configuration needed (IP of OpenStack Swift instance).

-When the relocation of the data parts (image and block storage) is accomplished the Broker restarts the Virtual Machine on the target side.
+When the relocation of the data parts (the VM image) is accomplished the Broker restarts the Virtual Machine on the target side.

 This then overall demonstrates the earlier described process: